louiseiyengar/treehouse-unit-09/README.md

 GET api/courses/:id - returns the course with the id specified in the route and, and information about the user that owns the course (no authentication needed).

 POST api/courses - allows an authenticated user to create a course (authentication needed).
+Please note: the course created by an authenticated user will always be owned by that user.
+An authenticated user cannot create a course owned by another user.
+If a user sends UserId as a key in the body of a this POST request, the UserID key:value pair will be ignored.

 PUT api/courses/:id - updates a course (authentication and authorization needed - a user cannot edit a course unless authorization is sent for the user who owns the course.
+Please note: the course owner cannot change the owner of the course.
+If a user sends UserId as a key in the body of a this PUT request, the UserID key:value pair will be ignored.

 DELETE api/courses/:id - deletes a course (authentication and authorization needed - a user cannot delete a course unless authorization is sent for the user who owns the course.